 When it comes to clay barring a car, what kind of clay bar should you use?
 This is an important question as the wrong clay bar can cause damage to the finish of your vehicle.
 To ensure your car looks its best, it is important to choose the right clay bar for the job.

 The two types of clay bars available are fine and medium grade.
 A fine grade clay bar is ideal for cars with light paint surface contamination or if there are minor imperfections in the paint that need to be removed.
 Medium grade works best on older vehicles with heavy surface contamination, such as oxidation and larger particles like tree sap or bird droppings.
-When in doubt, it’s best to use a medium grade, as this will be more effective in removing heavier contaminants from your vehicle’s paintwork.
+When in doubt, it’s best to use a medium grade, as this will be more effective in removing heavier contaminants from your vehicle’s paintwork, but keep in mind a medium grade clay can cause more marring than a fine grade.

 When selecting a clay bar, you should also consider the type of lubricant you’ll be using with it.
 Some lubricants require a specific type of clay bar for optimal results; always read the label before purchasing a product to make sure that it is compatible with your chosen lubricant.
 Additionally, some products may require special care when storing them; always check the manufacturer’s instructions for how best to store any product before using it on your car’s paintwork.